Given the root of a binary tree, invert the tree, and return its root.

 root.left = right; root.right = left;

-func invertTree(root *TreeNode) *TreeNode { if root == nil { return root }
+return root;}func invertTree(root *TreeNode) *TreeNode { if root == nil { return root }

 left := invertTree(root.Left) right := invertTree(root.Right)